chubby-c-a-t/regex-training/README.md

 This tool requires no external dependencies outside of standard Python libraries.

 1. **Python 3.x:** Ensure Python is installed on your system.
-2. **Linux/Unix Environment:** The script utilizes the `readline` library for terminal navigation (arrow key support), which is native to Unix-like environments.
+2. **Linux/Unix Environment:** The script utilises the `readline` library for terminal navigation (arrow key support), which is native to Unix-like environments.

 ---